 That means, any car you're buying with a value above the threshold, you'll pay an extra third on the amount that's above the threshold.
 This tax isn't listed anywhere, it's already built into the manufacturer's retail price.
 Sounds confusing, but hang with us as we delve into it.

 Does it only apply to luxury cars?

 No, it’s purely about price, not how soft the seats are.
 In short; it’s a car sold by a registered car dealer valued above the threshold.
-In fact some cars you’d consider to be luxury - the Mercedes C-200 Coupe for instance – don’t attract LCT because they’re priced under the threshold.
+In fact some cars you’d consider to be luxury - the Mercedes-Benz A200 for instance – don’t attract LCT because they’re priced under the threshold.

 Does it apply to Australian-built cars?

 Yes, if they’re valued above the threshold.
 Though these days you can't buy a new Australian car so it won't matter.

 The threshold is indexed and goes up a little bit every financial year.
 For 2019-20 it is $67,525, however for fuel efficient cars with a combined economy rating of 7L/100km or better, the LCT doesn’t kick in until $75,526 (which is why quite a few European ‘luxury’ cars are exempt).